Berkeley printing system

 The Berkeley printing system is one of several standard architectures for printing on the Unix platform.
-It originated in 2.10BSD, and is used in BSD derivatives such as FreeBSD, NetBSD, OpenBSD, and DragonFly BSD.
+It originated in 2.10BSD, and is still used to varying degrees in BSD derivatives such as FreeBSD, NetBSD, OpenBSD, and DragonFly BSD.
 A system running this print architecture could traditionally be identified by the use of the user command lpr as the primary interface to the print system, as opposed to the System V printing system lp command.

 Typical user commands available to the Berkeley print system are: